Jo Cox Memorial Fund grant holder (Strengthening) guidance

 Please note: not having everything in place does not necessarily mean you would be unable to secure funding.

 After the visit or call, the UK Aid Direct team will prepare and complete an FMA report.
-The draft report is sent to you to fact check and then submitted to the Department for International Development (DFID) for their consideration and for grant approval.
+The draft report is sent to you to fact check and then submitted to the Foreign, Commonwealth & Development Office (FCDO) for their consideration and for grant approval.

 If approved, your final FMA report will be shared with you so that – if required – you can put a plan in place to deliver against the recommendations.